captain118/RC_Car/README.md

 - Arduino-controlled RC car
 - Compatible with standard RC transmitters/receivers
 - 3D-printable top and bottom chassis parts (.STL format)
-- PWM-based motor control for steering and throttle
 - Ready to extend for autonomous or WiFi/Bluetooth operation

 ---